Lineblocs/site/app/docs/quickstarts/execline-conference-reference.md

 Our final piece of the flow will be to add a "Conference" widget.

-to add a "Conference" widget into the flow, please drag a "Conference" widget from the right pane into the flow.
+To add a "Conference" widget into the flow, please drag a "Conference" widget from the right pane into the flow.

 In the "Conference" settings please check "Wait for Moderator", and "End on Moderator leave" settings.

 ## Connecting the Flow

-to make our flow all work together we will need to add links between the widgets created.
+To make our flow all work together we will need to add links between the widgets created.

-please add the following links:
+Please add the following links:

 1. SetupVariables to ConferenceEvents
 2. ConferenceEvents to Switch